ChadBrow/ai-midi-comparator/README.md

 ### Installing

-There are many libraries that need to be installed before you can this program
+There are many libraries that need to be installed before you can run this program

 1. mido (I used version 1.3.0)
 `pip install mido`